Growing a business is tough, and finding the right tools to grow is vital, especially in the early stages.

 Bronwen was introduced to my business in the middle of 2019 – at a time when myself and my business partner needed some direction!
 Like many businesses, we knew we had to find a way to get the word out there.

 We needed someone who could help us clarify our message and then share it with the right people – all in an effort to grow our business.
-Well, we’re now in the middle of 2020 (post COVD-19 lockdown) and I’m delighted to say that Bronwen has proven to be everything we needed.
+I’m delighted to say that Bronwen has proven to be everything we needed.
 We’ve grown as a business and we continue to work with Bronwen to grow even more.

-Employing Bronwen has helped our business grow!
-A more hard working, organised and switched on person you could not meet.
+Employing Bronwen has helped our business grow – by 153% in the past 12 months!
+A more hard-working, organised and switched on person you could not meet.

 Founder and Managing Director of Portolio